Financial Technology (FinTech) MScStudy level: Postgraduate

 EmployabilityCareer ready graduates, with the skills to succeed

 Why you should study this course

-Technical competence is an intrinsic requirement of a career in FinTech, which is why we’ve embedded technological elements into every module.
-You’ll receive regular exposure to widely-used financial analysis software4, including Bloomberg Terminals, S&P Capital IQ, STATA and Python, and will have access to economic and financial database services like Kaggle, Quantopian and Yahoo Finance.
+Technical competence is an intrinsic requirement of a career in FinTech, which is why we've embedded technological elements into every module.
+You'll receive exposure to widely used financial analysis software4, including Bloomberg Terminals, S&P Capital IQ, STATA and Python, and will have access to economic and financial database services like Kaggle, Quantopian and Yahoo Finance.